 Students are expected to annotate as they read.
 You are required to write at least three annotations per chapter, but you are encouraged to do more!
 Remember, you are expected to be an advanced student, and the work expected from you will match that label.
 Annotations may be done with sticky notes, writing directly in the text (if you own your own copy,) or handwritten notes that are taken while reading.
 All notes should be handwritten.
-See list of annotation ideas below.
+See list of annotation ideas at the end of this document.